callmekoshy/callmekoshy/README.md

 -🔭 I’m currently working on starting my secondary blog which would also serve as an alternative repository.

--🔍 I’m currently learning about more front-end framework.
+-🔍 I’m currently learning about more front-end framework and pentesting.

+-🎓 I'm a proficient front-end programmer and a skilled offensive-pentester

 #### Languages & Framework